Monday, February 22, 2010

 B: “Könnyek nélkül sírok / A meg sem született gyermekemnek” looks so clumsy as a bridge but sounds so right.

-A: I have died and gone to heaven: you can hear every squeak and slide on that guitar; every imploring note from that oboe; and every gloriously clear and pure note coming out of Friderika’s mouth.
+A: I have died and gone to heaven: you can hear every squeak and slide on that guitar; every imploring cry from that oboe; and every gloriously clear and pure note coming out of Friderika’s mouth.
 And that’s just the studio version.

 V: It does not get any better than this.